AimeeBalthazar/Fibonacci/README.md

-fibonacci.c is written iteratively fibrecursion.c is written recursively
+fibonacci.c is written iteratively, fibrecursion.c is written recursively